 Tichnor arrived at this office on the 31st by way of the Silets Reserve having left the Chetco & Pistol River Indians who were under his charge at that place.
 Since his arrival I have been engaged in making up his accounts they will amount in all to about twenty two thousand ($22,000) dollars…

 The following event unveiled in two letters, is perpetrated by Tichenor, which really reveals his character.
 He was willing to kill all the Indians if they tried to escape.
 The incidence of Indian men dying at this time was quite high.
-I wonder if part of it is retribution for the Rogue River Indian Wars.
+I wonder if part of this is retribution for the Rogue River Indian Wars.
+But again recall, the Natives are still the rightful owners of the land, being murdered because they do not want to remove, which is really their right at this point.

 Office Sub Ind Agent, Umpqua City, OT, June 16, 1858